SolraBizna/ars-emu/HARDWARE.md

 `$0216`: SAM access index.
 `$0217`: [HO]SAM access port.
 `$0218`: VRAM access byte; low 8 bits of access location.
 Write the access page _first_ if you intend to write both.
 `$0219`: IRQ scanline number.
 During H-blank/scan-out, IRQB# wil be asserted if the upcoming/current (respectively) scanline number is greater than or equal to this register's value.
 A value of 240 will signal IRQ during the entire vblank period.
-(This is probably not an intentional feature, and has no known use.)
+(This is used by ARS DOS to get a maskable vblank interrupt.)
 Values of 241 and above effectively disable scanline IRQ.
 Values < 128 will _not_ signal for scanline numbers ≥ 128, as a special case; among other things, this allows a clean scanline 0 IRQ.
 `$021A`: [HO]VRAM DMA.
 Write `xx` to this, and the PPU will copy `$xx00-$xxFF` as if it were written to `$0211`.
 This takes 257 cycles, not counting the write to `$021A`.
 `$021B`: [HO]VRAM "splat" DMA.
 Write `xx` to this, and the PPU will do a "splat copy".
 Takes 1025 cycles.
 (See information on BG mode 2.)
 `$021C`: [HO]CRAM DMA.
 As `$021A`, but writes to CRAM (as if via `$0213`).